vuex-asr/vuex-asr/docs/learn-by-example/aliasing.md

 ## reusability

 A lot of programmers would say that the holy grail of programming is avoiding repetition of code.
-In other words make code as generic as possible to be able to reuse it.
-2-way-binding up until now has been quite a pain in the ass since we need to explicitly tell a component to what store objects (a.k.a. store variables) it is bound.
+In other words making code as generic as possible to be able to reuse it.
+Two-way-binding up until now has been quite a pain in the ass since we need to explicitly tell a component to what store objects (state, getters, mutations and actions) it is bound.

 ::: tip
 vuex-asr hoists model binding to the attribute level of the component, meaning that the component itself could have generic names, that are independent of the name of the model to be bound.